karenying/blog.karenying.com/content/posts/2020-11-22--vscode-girl.md

 Tech Twitter is a weird but fun place.

-Tweet your blogs, your opinions, unpromptedly code review tech bros' shitty code snippets if they dare share a screenshot.
+Tweet your blogs, your opinions, unpromptedly code review tech bros' shitty snippets if they dare share a screenshot.

-You should tweet as if you had millions of followers (I [have](https://twitter.com/karen_ying_) 24).
+You should tweet as if you had millions of followers (I have [24](https://twitter.com/karen_ying_)).
 Fake it till you make it, right?